YunoHost/doc/pages/01.administrate/05.advance/03.filezilla/filezilla.md

+---
-# Exchange files with your server using a graphical interface
+title: Exchange files with your server using a graphical interface
+template: docs
+taxonomy:
+    category: docs
+---

 This page explains how to exchange files (backup archives, music, pictures, movies...) with your server using a graphical interface for the (S)FTP protocol.